cpacker/GraphZip/README.md

 `python3 graphzip.py test.graph -a 5 -t 10`

-Run GraphZip on files `1.graph` through `100.graph` located in directory `test_graphs/`, using the default hyperparameters:
+Run GraphZip on files `1.graph` through `100.graph` located in directory `test_graphs/`, using a batch size of 5 and the default dictionary size:

-`python3 graphzip.py test_graphs -n 100 -a 5 -t 10`
+`python3 graphzip.py test_graphs -n 100 -a 5`

 ## Experiments